IX Corps (United Kingdom): Second World War

-For the final offensive in North Africa several veteran formations from General Sir Bernard Montgomery's British Eighth Army arrived to reinforce the IX Corps, which was to play a leading role in the forthcoming offensive to end the war in North Africa.
-The British 7th Armoured Division, from the British Eighth Army, joined IX Corps on 30 April.
-The 4th Indian Infantry Division, also from the Eighth Army, joined on 30 April, followed by the 201st Guards Brigade, with the British 4th Infantry Division joining on 3 May.
-This gave IX Corps, now commanded by Lieutenant-General Brian G. Horrocks (replacing Crocker who had been injured by a PIAT in a training incident), two armoured divisions and two infantry divisions.
+For the final offensive in North Africa several veteran formations from the Eighth Army (General Sir Bernard Montgomery) arrived to reinforce the IX Corps, which was to play a leading role in the final offensive.
+The British 7th Armoured Division, from the Eighth Army, joined IX Corps on 30 April.
+The 4th Indian Infantry Division, also from the Eighth Army, joined on 30 April, followed by the 201st Guards Brigade, with the 4th Infantry Division joining on 3 May.
+This gave IX Corps, now commanded by Lieutenant-General Brian Horrocks (replacing Crocker who had been injured by a PIAT in a training incident), two armoured divisions and two infantry divisions.
 The final assault commenced on 5 May with the two infantry divisions forcing the Medjez-el-Bab gap, through which the two armoured divisions passed through to bring about the eventual surrender of the Axis forces on 13 May 1943.

-With the surrender of almost 250,000 Axis soldiers in North Africa, the IX Corps was run down.
-The 7th Armoured Division transferred to V Corps on 18 May 1943, the British 4th Infantry Division following it four days later, and the 6th Armoured Division (with the attached 201st Guards Brigade) on 26 May.
+With the surrender of almost 250,000 Axis soldiers in North Africa, the 7th Armoured Division transferred to V Corps on 18 May 1943, the 4th Infantry Division following it four days later, and the 6th Armoured Division (with the attached 201st Guards Brigade) on 26 May.
 IX Corps, with no commander after Horrocks returned to X Corps and as Crocker was still injured, was disbanded on 31 May 1943.